-By Max Malkovich.
-Last updated 1st July 2022.
+By Cat Stardew.
+Last updated 2nd August 2023.
 Welcome to our guide on how to claim PTSD compensation.

 Have you suffered post-traumatic stress disorder after an accident?
 Was another party at fault for the accident?
 If so, you could claim compensation for your suffering.
 While many people may assume accident claims are designed for physical injuries, this guide will show how a victim of third-party negligence could receive compensation for psychological trauma as well as out-of-pocket expenses.